wp-plugins/images-thumbnail-sliderv1/readme.txt

 3.You can set settings for this plugin using slider settings menu.

-4.You can add this slider to your wordpress page/post by adding this shortcode to [print_thumbnail_slider] or you can add this to your theme by adding this code echo do_shortcode('[print_thumbnail_slider]'); to your theme
+4.You can add this slider to your wordpress page/post by adding this shortcode to [print_thumbnail_slider]

+oR you can add this to your theme by adding this code echo do_shortcode('[print_thumbnail_slider]'); to your theme

 == Frequently asked questions ==